Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Symptoms

 Leaves, especially lower ones can curl and take on unusual shapes.
 You may also observe yellow/brown spots.
 These can have brown borders and will grow over time as the problem continues.
 Root health is also damaged by Calcium deficiency, root tips will slowly die.
 The result is a stunted plant that will struggle to recover in the worst cases.
-Don’t confuse a Calcium deficiency with environment issues out of range VPD.
+Don’t confuse a Calcium deficiency with environmental issues out of range VPD.

 How to treat it

 A Calcium/Magnesium nutrient supplement is a fast and direct solution.
 Ensure your feed pH hasn’t become too alkaline and is in range.
 If you don’t have a Ca/Mg supplement, you can try adding a teaspoon of hydrated lime to around 4 liters of water and using this as a feed.
-A good way to prevent Calcium deficiency (prevention is always better than cure) is to add some powdered dolomite lime to your grow medium.
+A good way to prevent Calcium deficiency (prevention is always better than cure) is to add powdered dolomite lime to your grow medium.

 Boron deficiency in cannabis